department-of-veterans-affairs/va.gov-team/platform/research/planning/observation-best-practices.md

 - Choice:
    - Let participants know that they can choose to stay off camera if they prefer

-For more guidelines and checklists to prepare for trauma informed research, please reference our inclusive research guidelines [future link to markdown file]().
+For more guidelines and checklists to prepare for trauma informed research, please reference our [inclusive research guidelines - future link to markdown file]().

 ### People who use assistive technology (AT)